sammad1119/Kubernetes-Cluster-Configuraton-kubadm/Kubernetes-setup-on-ubuntu/Kubernetes-on-unbuntu.md

 - You have root access to each server.

 ## Installation Steps
-The following are the step-by-step instructions for setting up a multi-node Kubernetes cluster using Kubeadm:
+The following are the step-by-step instructions for setting up a  Kubernetes cluster using Kubeadm:

 Update the system's package list and install necessary dependencies using the following commands: